emancid/cyclops/INSTALL.md

 		- download zip from github
 		- descompress file in temp dir
 		- rsync with -vrltDuc optins from temp dir to cyclops dir ( BEWARE use --dry-run rsync option to verify right update before do it )

+	NOTE: beware with update, sometimes owner or permissions could change, use chown or/and chmod commands to recovery right file and directory status, next step detail actions.

     3. CREATE AND CONFIGURE PERMISSIONS AND OWNERS